virtualtam/sparklemuffin/docs/src/users/features.md

 # Features
 ## Bookmarks
-SparkleMuffin allows users to:
+SparkleMuffin allows you to:

-- save, tag and search their Web bookmarks;
+- save, tag and search your Web bookmarks;
-- import their existing bookmarks from their browser or another bookmarking application, using the [Netscape Bookmark File Format](../developers/architecture/netscape.md);
+- import your existing bookmarks from a Web browser or another bookmarking application, using the [Netscape Bookmark File Format](../developers/architecture/netscape.md);
-- share their public bookmarks so they can be accessed by a Web browser of as an Atom feed.
+- share your public bookmarks so they can be accessed by a Web browser or as an Atom feed.

 ## Web interface